Elizabeth Cellier

-Elizabeth Cellier, commonly known as the "Popish Midwife" (c.
-1668), was a notable Catholic midwife in seventeenth-century England.
+Elizabeth Cellier, commonly known as the "Popish Midwife" (died c.
+1688), was a notable Catholic midwife in seventeenth-century England.
 She stood trial for treason in 1679 for her alleged part in the "Meal-Tub Plot" against the future King James II, but was eventually freed.
 Cellier was later imprisoned for allegations made in her 1680 work Malice Defeated, in which she recounted the events of the alleged conspiracy against the future King.
 She later became a pamphleteer and advocated for advancements in the field of midwifery.
 Cellier published A Scheme for the Foundation of a Royal Hospital in 1687, where she outlined plans for a hospital and a college for instructions in midwifery, as well as proposing that midwives of London should enter into a corporation and use their fees to establish parish houses where any woman could give birth.
 Cellier resided in London, England until her death.

 Life

 Elizabeth Cellier was a London midwife, who is known largely through the "Meal-Tub Plot" of 1680.
 There are no historical records of her prior to her marriage to Peter Cellier, a Frenchman, and her conversion to Catholicism from Anglicanism.

 The Jesuit historian John Warner described Cellier as a woman of clear, sharp and lively intelligence but rather poor judgment, a conclusion he reached through her conduct during the Popish Plot.

 Many Catholics were incarcerated in 1678 because of the national alarm created by the fabricated Popish Plot of Titus Oates.
-Edwin Burton writes in his article on Cellier in the Catholic Encyclopedia that "Mrs. Cellier's charity led her to visit these prisoners, and as her profession allowed her to meet many leading Catholic ladies, she often became the channel of their charity towards the prisoners.
+Edwin Burton writes in his article on Cellier in the Catholic Encyclopedia, that "Mrs. Cellier's charity led her to visit these prisoners, and as her profession allowed her to meet many leading Catholic ladies, she often became the channel of their charity towards the prisoners.
 Among these ladies was the Countess of Powis, whose kindness was shown to, among others, a clever imposter, Thomas Dangerfield, who had a long criminal record.
 Becoming aware of this man's lie, Lady Powis ceased to assist him, and in revenge, he decided to denounce her to the government as being involved in a new Popish Plot."

 Dangerfield maintained the story that he had been released from prison through the assistance of Powis and Cellier on the condition that he assassinate the king, Lord Shaftesbury, and others.
 He further claimed that he was to be involved in the fabrication of false plots set to be imposed on people known to be unfavourable to the Catholic cause.
 One of these conspiracies was to be based on a document which, he alleged, was hidden in a meal tub in Cellier's house.
 A search was made, and the paper in question was found in a meal tub.
 It charged with treason most of the leading Protestants, including the king's natural son, the Duke of Monmouth, the Earl of Shaftesbury, and William Waller, who was the very official charged with the search.
 Lady Powis and Mrs. Cellier were arrested, as were some other Catholics, among them the Earl of Castlemaine.